 We generally use our friends at Kavita Graphics for design.
-They have a well-established relationship with our regular printers, The Russell Press, in Nottingham.
+They have a well-established relationship with our regular printers, RAP Spiderweb in Oldham.
 We are therefore able to complete the design and print phase in an integrated manner.

-We pack a greetings card with an envelope in a clear peel n seal bag (sometimes called a cello bag).
+For retaiers we pack a greetings card with an envelope in a clear peel n seal bag (sometimes called a cello bag).
 We are seeking alternatives to these cello bags.

 We roll the posters and insert them in what is called LFT (Lay Flat Plastic) tubing.
 It’s a thin plastic tube which is supplied flat on a roll.
 Then we insert the poster and LFT in a cardboard tube and attach end caps.

 For tubes that will be mailed to a customer, we also staple the end caps to the cardboard tube for greater security.

 Where we can we recycle tubes.
 When we cannot find used used then we buy the tubes in bulk .

 Royal Mail has a special arrangement for tubes which are no more than 450mm long and 75mm diameter.
 They are strict.
 Tubes which measure 450mm are too long, as the end caps themselves add at least 2mm.
 So we source tubes which are less than 450mm.